+GIS analysis of orthoimagery for the basin shows approximately 28 houses within 50 feet of the shoreline and 23 houses between 50 and 250 feet of the shoreline; all of the houses are assumed to have septic systems.
+Within 50 feet of the shorelines, 85% of septic systems were categorized as short-circuiting and 15% were categorized as normal systems.
+Between 50 and 250 feet of the shoreline, 20% of septic systems were categorized as short-circuiting and 80% were categorized as normal systems.
 To convert the estimated number of septic systems to population served, an average household size of 2.61 people per dwelling was used based on the circa 2000 U.S. Census Bureau estimate for number of persons per household in New York State.
-Further, in order to account for summer populations at a campground and camp near the lake, an additional 225 individuals were added to the septic loading numbers for the summer period.
 To account for seasonal variations in population, data from the 2000 census were used to estimate the percentage of seasonal homes for the town(s) surrounding the lake.
-Approximately 30% of the homes around the lake are assumed to be year-round residences, while 70% are seasonally occupied (i.e., June through August only).
-The estimated population in the Findley Lake drainage basin served by normal and malfunctioning systems is summarized in Table 4.
+Approximately 95% of the homes around the lake are assumed to be year-round residences, while 5% are seasonally occupied (i.e., June through August only).
+The estimated population in the Lake Salubria drainage basin served by normal and malfunctioning systems is summarized in Table 4.

 Table 4.
-Population Served by Septic Systems in the Findley Lake Drainage Basin
+Population Served by Septic Systems in the Lake Salubria Drainage Basin